Loading…

 This website forms part of my practice-based PhD at the Creative Computing Institute, UAL.

-My research explores how generative AI is transforming learning and teaching and uses speculative design and imagination as a method in creating new ways to engage with these systems.
+My research explores how generative AI is transforming learning and teaching and uses speculative design and imagination as a method to create new ways to engage with these systems.

-By designing this platform, I am exploring what it means to make research processes visible, inspired by my practice as a live coder, I was wondering ‘what if you could “live code” a PhD’, I believe in this new era of learning which is greatly shifted by the impacts of generative AI - process becomes everything.
+By designing this platform, I am exploring what it means to make research processes visible.
+Inspired by my practice as a live coder, I was wondering what it might look like if you could “live code” a PhD.
+I believe in this new era of learning, which is greatly shifted by the impacts of generative AI - process becomes everything.

 This site therefore functions both as a tool and as a case study within my broader inquiry.